 The regulation prescribes that the European Commission has to submit an evaluation report by April 2019.
 For this purpose, it has outsourced that work to the law firm Bird & Bird, which is famous for assisting the telecom industry in resisting net neutrality protections.
 This has led to the peculiar situation that regulators and civil society have to answer questions about the strengths and weaknesses of the regulation to the same Rotterdam office of Bird & Bird which they also face in court in a case based on the same regulation.
 Several NGOs, including epicenter.works, have sent an open letter to the Commission pointing out this conflict of interest, but the Commission has refused to acknowledge our concerns.

 Even if the Commission intends to reform the regulation – which we don’t know without seeing the evaluation report – such a proposal would probably not see the light of day before 2020, considering the elections to the European Parliament in May 2019 and the following reshuffle of political power in the European Union.
 On the other hand, BEREC conducts itself more transparently and has already announced on several occasions that it intends to review the net neutrality guidelines.
-Since the release of its draft work programme for 2019 a month ago we also know that this review is planned to start next year and will lead to new draft guidelines, followed by a public consultation process in late September.
+Since the release of its draft work programme for 2019 a month ago we also know that this review is planned to start next year and will lead to new draft guidelines, followed by a public consultation process in late autumn.

 Can we bring 5G in line with net neutrality?